ROTNdev/portfolio/README.md

 Hello!

-This repository contains the source to my portfolio, available at stuntguy3000.me
+This repository contains the source to my Github hosted website, at http://www.stuntguy3000.me